matheussodree/English-Course/README.md

   Her uncle lives by the mountains - O tio dela mora pela montanha

   Their house is by the river - A casa deles é perto do rio

+* **Directions**

+  Look down - Olhe para baixo

+  Lay the cards face up - Coloque as cartas viradas para cima

+  Turn to your sua left - Vire para sua esquerda

+  The right side of the table is dirty - O lado direito da mesa está sujo

+  He sits in front of me - Ele senta na minha frente

+  The book is on the table - O livro está sobre a mesa

+  The baby is under the blankets - O bebê está debaixo das cobertas